 Vonage – Vonage was a pioneer in the VoIP industry and thus it is probably the most well know company in the industry.
-In fact it is know so well that when I’m trying to have a discussion with someone about VoIP we often get a strange look, followed by the question “What Is VoIP?”.
-We generally follow that up with “You know, like Vonage, calls that are routed over the Internet?” and then they almost always know what I’m talking about, literally within seconds.
-Vonage service is more expensive that some of the big players in the industry but they are the gold standard for high quality residential VoIP services.
+In fact it is know so well that when we are trying to have a discussion with someone about VoIP we often get a strange look, followed by the question “What Is VoIP?”.
+We generally follow that up with “You know, like Vonage, calls that are routed over the Internet?” and then they almost always know what we are talking about, literally within seconds.
+Vonage phone service is more expensive than some of the big players in the industry but they are the gold standard for high quality residential VoIP services.
 Others may be cheaper but they are almost always skimping on something, whether it be customer service, call quality or the number of minutes.
 You can learn more about Vonage by reading our full and complete Vonage review.
 We don’t see any downside to Vonage besides the cost, which is fine if you understand that going in you are paying a premium for the most reputable residential VoIP provider.

 Ooma– Ooma is another large and very well known company in the VoIP sector but they take a very different approach than Vonage.
 Ooma offers free service (outside of government taxes and fees) after the initial capital outlay for their ATA (analog telephone adapter) device.
 The taxes and fees are usually under $5.00 per month but can vary depending on the county, city and/or state you reside in.
-Besides the free option there one can upgrade to a more fully featured service for a monthly fee, but it’s definitely not necessary.
-The free service is more than sufficient for most but it’s nice to have an enhanced version as an option.
-With Ooma you also have to pay for international calls either by purchasing prepaid credits or subscribing to a flat rate monthly international plan.
+Besides the free option one can upgrade to a more fully featured service for a monthly fee, but it’s definitely not necessary.
+The free service is more than sufficient for most but it’s nice to have the enhanced version as an option.
+With Ooma you do have to pay for international calls either by purchasing prepaid credits or subscribing to a flat rate monthly international plan.
 This is pretty normal as very few companies offer free international calls.
-The nice thing about Ooma is they offer a flat rate international plan while most companies only offer prepaid minutes.You can learn much more about Ooma’s phone service by reading our Ooma review.
+The nice thing about Ooma is they offer a flat rate international plan while most companies only offer prepaid minutes.You can learn much more about Ooma’s home phone service by reading our Ooma Telo review.
 We highly recommend the service and don’t see how you can go wrong if you choose it.

 Google Voice – Google Voice is an interesting provider in that they provide free service directly through a computer, including it being totally free to get a US phone number.
 Although their service works only through a computer you can get various ATA device to turn it into a fully featured VoIP service and allow you to hook an actual telephone up to the service.
 Two examples of such devices are the GVMate and Obihai.
 These devices are designed specifically to access Google Voice and make it more accessible through use of a phone.
 Both devices cost just the initial outlay and then you get free VoIP service for life.
 Quite the steal if you ask us.